muakone/v0-aegis-gateway-mvp/PITCH_SPEECH_5_MINUTES.md

 We charge $10-25 per user per month depending on features.
 For a 500-person bank, that's $6,000-15,000 per month.
 Annual contract value: $72K-180K.
 Sounds small until you realize:

-Banks already spend $500K annually on slow VPNs.
-They already lose $400K annually to undetected security incidents.
-They already spend 300+ hours on manual compliance work.
-Aegis replaces all of this.
+Banks already spend $500K annually on slow VPNs that we replace.
+They lose $400K annually to security incidents we prevent.
+They spend 300+ hours on manual compliance work we automate.
+Add productivity gains from eliminating VPN friction—we're talking $200K+ in recovered time.

 Net ROI for a 500-person bank: $1.2 million in year one.
+That's an 8x return on investment.

 **Why now?**

 Three trends converge:

 **One:** Post-pandemic work-from-home is permanent.
-70% of companies now support hybrid or fully remote work.
+According to FlexJobs and McKinsey research, over 70% of companies now support hybrid or fully remote work.
+98% of workers want flexibility.
 This isn't going away.

 **Two:** AI and machine learning are now mature enough for real-time behavioral analysis.
 Five years ago, this was too expensive.
 Today, it's efficient.